(typically Canadian pose immortalized by my husband, Toan Klein)

 This job somehow inspired her to write a doctoral dissertation on Shakespeare’s dramaturgy at the University of Toronto, where she taught English and Canadian Literature and Creative Writing until 1995.
 Since then she has taught part-time at the University of Toronto’s School of Continuing Studies, The Chang School of Ryerson University, the Lycée Français de Toronto, the Avenue Road School of the Arts, and with Writers in Electronic Residence.
 She also works as a freelance editor specializing in academic books, a job which keeps her in touch with other people who appreciate semi-colons as much as she does.

 Her first novel, The Violin Lover, came out in 2006 from Goose Lane Editions.
 It was named one of the year’s best novels by The National Post and won the Canadian Jewish Book Award for fiction and was also recorded as an audiobook for the CNIB.
 A second novel, The Tale-Teller, was published by Cormorant Books in 2012 and in a French translation by Christiane Duchesne published by Les Éditions du Boréal as Les aventures étranges et surprenantes d’Esther Brandeau, moussaillon, in 2014.
 It was a bestseller in Quebec city, where Susan was tied with Alice Munro among “foreign authors” in translation!
 A third, Safe as Houses, a mystery set in Toronto, was published by Cormorant Books in September 2015 and got rave reviews in all the local papers.
-Her fourth full-length fiction, The Discovery of Flight, came out in 2018 with Inanna in their “Young Feminist” series.
+Her fourth full-length fiction, The Discovery of Flight, came out in 2018 with Inanna in their “Young Feminist” series, and was a choice of teen readers.

 She is also the author of a trilogy of highly praised children’s books, Bernadette and the Lunch Bunch, (2008), Bernadette in the Doghouse (2011; nominated for the 2015 a Governor General’s Award for its translation by Christiane Duchesnes), and Bernadette to the Rescue (2012), all available in French translation from Les Éditions du Boréal.